kameleonjournal/literature-search-toolkit/README.md

 # Literature Search Toolkit
-A Python toolkit with Jupyter notebooks for refining literature searches and exporting results from PubMed, Scopus, arXiv, and more via APIs.
+A Python toolkit with Jupyter notebooks for refining literature searches and exporting results from NCBI, Scopus, arXiv, and more via APIs.
 Streamlines systematic reviews and CSV creation for analysis.
 ---

 ## Overview